At Any Cost?

 At Any Cost? is a play by Australian playwright David Williamson.

+The play deals with the topic of euthanasia and struggle in deciding whether or not to end one's life.

 It was inspired by Williamson's experiences with the health system stemming from his heart condition.
 Unlike most of Williamson's plays, it was written in collaboration, with a doctor.